 There’s nothing gimmicky or “trendy” about CPAP masks or machines.
 They’re serious business for users who suffer from chronic sleep apnea that may lead to a host of serious health problems.
 While others may marvel at your snoring (or run for cover), they’d be wise to urge you to get tested for apnea ASAP.

-All that said, choosing the best CPAP masks is a challenge because there are many different styles and the fact that how a mask feels varies between users.
-Our goal was to include at least one mask of each type – nasal pillow, full face mask, and nasal mask – while considering a variety of other factors such as comfort, durability, the firmness of its seal, etc.
+All that said, choosing the best CPAP masks is a challenge, because there are many different styles, and how a mask feels varies between users.
+Our goal was to include at least one mask of each type – nasal pillow, full face mask, and nasal mask – while considering a variety of other factors, such as comfort, durability, the firmness of its seal, etc.